Dave is starting to feel under time pressure and shares his thinking:

 I think the moment of decision has arrived.
 In the following American phase, before the command dice are rolled, I use my first CoC die to end the turn.
 That sees all the German units come off overwatch.
 The command roll is 65333, which would mean an opportunity to deploy the American squads if the moment is right.
 However, before that, the bazooka team are called into action.
 I use the second CoC die to declare an ambush and deploy the bazooka team.

 They have a good line of sight to the Panther's flank and need a 6 or more to hit.

 But it's not to be, a roll of three means the rocket fails to find its target.
 My heart sinks.

-I thought the bazooka team were safe to slip away but Dave makes a quick check of the rules and discovers he can use a CoC die to engage the ambushing team before it can slip away.
+I thought the bazooka team were safe to slip away but Dave makes a quick check of the rules and discovers he can use a CoC die to interrupt the ambushing team before it can slip away.
+This use of a CoC die also fits our narrative well.
+This time it's the German platoon commander who is alert to possible danger, he's quick to spot the bazooka team and reacts quickly.
 He uses one of his CoC dice to have the LMG squad open fire.

 The bazooka team are caught in the open and they are lucky to escape with just two points of shock.

 However Dave is not prepared to let them slip away easily.
 He uses his second CoC die to have the PzIV fire a round of HE.
 That proves far more deadly and the bazooka team is wiped out.
 American morale drops a point down to eight.

 Well that's a lesson for me about using CoC die during an ambush.
 One to remember in future.
 The issue now is what to do from here?
 The only possible chance remaining for the Americans is to drive down German morale by focussing on their infantry.
 With that I use those very useful command dice for this phase to deploy all three squads from the platoon.
 Two of the squads are entrenched at the rear of the table.